 When I first moved to Oakland, I knew this building on 20th Street near Telegraph Avenue as Navlet’s, part of a small chain of nurseries.
 (Today it’s a popular climbing gym.)
 Its huge smokestack, I figured, must be related to processing shredded bark and other ground covers.
 But it was originally the power plant that generated electricity for Oakland’s Great Western Power Company.
-It merged with Pacific Gas & Electric in 1930, but its signs remain in our downtown streets.
+Great Western merged with Pacific Gas & Electric in 1930, but its signs remain in our downtown streets.

 The old Great Western power lines are PG&E property today, but PG&E didn’t replace the utility hole covers.
 I’ve photographed over a dozen of them all around the old power plant.
 This is what most of them look like.

 The details matter.
 The predominant lid design features two holes, two notches in the rim, and a wide “mustache” above the letters “CO”.
-The mustache apparently is for inscribing an identification number, although I’ve found only one example so far.

 Another configuration eliminates the notches, and all of the features look fatter.

-Then there’s a third configuration with several differences, the most obvious being a small mustache.
+There’s a third configuration with several differences, the most obvious being a small mustache.
 It’s more elegant overall, and I suspect that it came later.

 These lids are tough old hombres that have stood up to generations of traffic, but they do have limited lives.
 Several on 20th Street, and another right in the middle of Grand and Broadway, look more like this.